surister/cratedb-guide/docs/feature/geospatial/index.md

 Using spatial search, you can:

 - Index points or other shapes.
-- Filter search results by a bounding box or circle or by other shapes.
+- Filter search results by a bounding box, circle, donut, or other shape.
 - Sort or boost scoring by distance between points, or relative area between rectangles.
 - Generate a 2D grid of facet count numbers for heatmap generation or point-plotting.